 Most people are confused on how you generate a referral.
 When I ask business owners and professionals how they think they are supposed to generate referrals I receive a few key misguided answers.
-The answers are about how to ask, when to ask, gimmicks to use, when to manipulate feelings of reciprocity.
+The answers are about how to ask, when to ask, promotional gimmicks to use or when to manipulate feelings of reciprocity.
 Or the answers are about not being sure how you generate referrals – they just happen, based on luck, not predictable.
 Or the answers center on the time it takes to make referrals happen or how big your network needs to be.

-Why do we believe we have to ask, for referrals or spend a lot of time working to receive them or believe we have no control over them?
+Why do we believe we have to ask for referrals, or spend a lot of time working to receive them or believe we have no control over them?

 SECTION 2: The Top 5 Referral Myths

 Confusion drives a number of referral myths.
 Confusion as to what a referral is and what it takes to really generate them.